verbalsaintmars/srmparserlite/README.txt

 SRM Parser Lite
 ===============
 Purpose of creating Srm Parser Lite
-During debugging through the logs, it's a burden for engineers to grep the log with keywords in a certain range of time and criteria.
+While debugging through the logs, it's a burden for engineers to grep the log with keywords in a certain range of time and criteria.

 Engineers need a better tool that could help them to parse the log in a synced log time